• Skip to primary navigation

 Folding whipped egg whites into the filling binds the meat filling while making it light at the same time!

-The goal is to make a beef ravioli filling that is moist, rich, light and stays inside when you boil it.
+The goal is to make a beef ravioli with a filling that is moist, rich, light and stays inside when you boil it.

 Easy, right?
 YESSS!